PEZ/rn-rf-shadow/README.md

 A production build invloves first asking shadow-cljs to build a relase, then to ask Expo to work in Production Mode.

-**NB**: Currently there's a [bug in the metro bundler](https://github.com/facebook/metro/issues/291) that causes release builds to fail in Production Mode.
-This project includes a way to patch it (nicked from [here](https://github.com/drapanjanas/re-natal/issues/203)).
-Patch by executing: `patch node_modules/metro/src/JSTransformer/worker.js ./etc/metro-bundler.patch`

 1. Kill the watch and expo tasks.
 1. Execute `shadow-cljs release app`
 1. Start the expo task (as per above)
    1. Enable Production mode.
    1. Start the app.

-If you get complaints about [Module HMRClient is not a registered callable module](https://github.com/expo/expo/issues/916)*, you probably have **Hot reloading** enabled.
-Disable it and try again.

 ## "Known good" toolchain configurations